kaminosekai54/MitoSplitter/README.md

 But feel free to edit the setting.py file to change the default location of your file.

-if you are using single fasta file, (not paired with a csv anotation), It should be a fasta containing reads for a gene.
+if you are using a single .fasta file, (not paired with a .csv anotation), It should be a fasta containing reads for a gene.
-Each read inside it should have for sequence ID the name of the taxon. exemple : file name : 12S.fasta file content :
+Each read inside it should have for sequence ID the name of the taxon. example : file name : 12S.fasta file content :
 >JM59